epigen/enrichment_analysis/README.md

     # extract the input data and libraries
     bash test/setup_test_resources.sh
     ```
-2. Activate your conda Snakemake environment, run a dry-run (-n flag), run the workflow and generate the report using the provided configuration
+2. Activate your conda Snakemake environment, run a dry-run, run the workflow and generate the report
     ```sh
     conda activate snakemake
     # dry-run